Dechawat Poomjaeng: 2016/2017 season

+2022/2023 season

+Poomjaeng returned to the tour through Q School Asia-Oceania Event 2.

+2023/2024 season

+On 30 October 2023, he announced he will not return to the tour during his existing two-year tour card for personal reasons.

 Personal life

-Poomjaeng is based in the Star Academy in Sheffield and shares a house with four other Thai players, including former world number three James Wattana, whom Poomjaeng has described as a big brother.
-His real elder brother is Suchakree "Kwan" Poomjaeng, who has played on the professional snooker tour in the past.
+During his time as a professional, Poomjaeng was based at the Star Academy in Sheffield and shared a house with four other Thai players, including former world number three James Wattana, whom Poomjaeng has described as "a big brother".

+His elder brother is Suchakree "Kwan" Poomjaeng, who has played on the professional snooker tour in the past.